kudobuilder/kudo/docs/cli.md

   └── up-deploy-493146000 (created 4h52m34s ago)
 ```

-This includes the previous history but also all FrameworkVersions that have been applied to the selected instance.
+This includes the previous history but also all OperatorVersions that have been applied to the selected instance.